IanFinlayson/exploring-cs/chapter05.md

 ```

 Here the first condition was true, so it tells us to bring a coat.
 Even
-though the second condition is true as well, it doesn\'t tell us to wear
+though the second condition is true as well, it doesn't tell us to wear
 pants.
 As soon as one case in the chain is true, it stops.

-There\'s no limit to how many `elif` statements we can include.
+There's no limit to how many `elif` statements we can include.
 If we
 want, we can expand it even more:

 **Program 5.2**